Tasks and organisation

 The Research Council works to promote research and innovation of high quality and relevance and to generate knowledge in priority areas to enable Norway to deal with key challenges to society and the business sector.

 The Research Council’s organisation reflects the spheres of activity of our various stakeholders.
-We are organised into seven divisions:

 The Executive Board has 11 members and is responsible for overseeing the Research Council’s activities and providing advice on research policy.
 The members have broad insight into research, innovation, the business sector and other societal issues, and represent the various geographic regions of Norway.